Charliemowood/cherry-pick-tutorial/README.md

 ### Introduction

 The _cherry-pick_ command can be used when you are using different versions of documentation and/or software.
 In order to help you imagine a use case for the command, here is a real example.
 Say that you have just released version 1.2 of a piece of software and you patch a bug but this bug is also present in 1.1.
-You can cherry-pick the commits you made 1.2 and put them also on 1.1 branch.
+You can cherry-pick the commits you made in 1.2 and put them also on 1.1 branch.

 ### Typical workflow